 - To improve your site’s visibility in search engine results pages (SERPs), identify and correct any faults or crawl mistakes.

-- Analyse your link profile so you can identify all of the websites that link to your site.
+- Analyze your link profile so you can identify all of the websites that link to your site.

-Google will be able to emphasise relevant content to your audience if you provide it with relevant data, such as the dates, times, and places of upcoming events.
+Google will be able to emphasize relevant content to your audience if you provide it with relevant data, such as the dates, times, and places of upcoming events.

 When it comes to your ultimate SEO checklist, Google Search Console should be at the very top.

 Google Analytics is one of the most common tools for marketers since it provides a clear picture of visitors.
 Analytics like total site visits, bounce rate, average time spent on the site, and demographic information for your audience are all provided by Google Analytics.

 Marketers using Google Ads, for example, may gain a lot from using Google Analytics.
 You can make a Google ads banner by using Google Ads Creator.

 Also, read Google Ads Campaigns & Design Examples

 When it comes to analyzing your website’s traffic, Google Analytics is your best bet for spotting patterns and chances to expand your online presence.